 PURPOSE: This rule establishes requirements relating to personnel health.
-This rule corresponds with Part II, Section 13 of the Grade A Pasteurized Milk Ordinance with Administrative Procedures-2009 Recommendations of the United States Public Health Service/Food and Drug Administration (PMO).
+This rule corresponds with Section 13 of the Grade "A" Pasteurized Milk Ordinance (PMO), 2011 Revision of the United States Department of Health and Human Services, Public Health Service, Food and Drug Administration.

 PUBLISHER'S NOTE: The secretary of state has determined that the publication of the entire text of the material which is incorporated by reference as a portion of this rule would be unduly cumbersome or expensive.
 This material as incorporated by reference in this rule shall be maintained by the agency at its headquarters and shall be made available to the public for inspection and copying at no more than the actual cost of reproduction.
 This note applies only to the reference material.
-The entire text of the rule is printed here.
+The entire text of the rule is printed here

-(1) No person affected with any disease in a communicable form, or while a carrier of that disease, shall work at any dairy farm or milk plant in any capacity which brings him/her into contact with the production, handling, storage, or transportation of milk, milk products, containers, equipment, and utensils; and no dairy farm or milk plant operator shall employ in any capacity any person or any person suspected of having any disease in a communicable form or of being a carrier of disease.
+(1) No person affected with any disease in a communicable form, or while a carrier of that disease, shall work at any dairy farm or milk plant in any capacity which brings him/her into contact with the production, handling, storage, or transportation of milk, milk products, containers, equipment, and utensils; and no dairy farm or milk plant operator shall employ in any capacity any person having or any person suspected of having any disease in a communicable form or of being a carrier of disease.
 Any producer or distributor of milk or milk products, upon whose dairy farm or in whose milk plant any communicable disease occurs, or who suspects that any employee has contracted any disease in a communicable form, or has become a carrier of the disease, shall notify the regulatory agency immediately.
-The 2009 edition of the Grade A Pasteurized Milk Ordinance with Administrative Procedures is hereby incorporated by reference as published by the Department of Health and Human Services, Public Health Service, Food and Drug Administration, Milk Safety Branch (HFS-626), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
+The Grade "A" Pasteurized Milk Ordinance (PMO), 2011 Revision is hereby incorporated by reference as published by the United States Department of Health and Human Services, Public Health Service, Food and Drug Administration, Division of Plant and Dairy Food (HFS-316), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
 This rule does not incorporate any subsequent amendments or additions to the Pasteurized Milk Ordinance (PMO).

-AUTHORITY: section 196.939, RSMo 2000.\ Original rule filed April 20, 1973, effective April 30, 1973.
+AUTHORITY: section 196.939, RSMo 2000.
+Original rule filed April 20, 1973, effective April 30, 1973.
 Rescinded and readopted: Filed March 11, 1980, effective July 1, 1980.
 Amended: Filed Feb.
 1, 1990, effective April 26, 1990.
 Amended: Filed Feb.
 15, 2007, effective July 30, 2007.
 Amended: Filed Aug.
 3, 2009, effective Jan.
 30, 2010.
+Amended: Filed March 13, 2012, effective Sept.
+30, 2012.

-2 CSR 80-2.140 Enforcement (Rescinded June 30, 1980)
+2 CSR 80-2.140 Enforcement